 One of the advantages of buying direct from Disney is the ability to make a reservation immediately after agreeing to buy.

-When a verbal commitment is given, Disney requests a down payment of 10% which is placed on the buyer's credit card.
-The buyer can then proceed to make their first reservation on the same day as the verbal commitment.
+When a verbal commitment is given, Disney requests a down payment of 10-20% which is placed on the buyer's credit card.
+The buyer can then proceed to make their first reservation almost immediately after making the verbal commitment.

 In about a week the buyer will receive the formal paperwork which must be completed and notarized.
 Final payment or financing application must be included with the paperwork.